Dmitry Puchkov: Early career

 Puchkov was born on August 2, 1961, in Kirovograd (present-day Kropyvnytskyi), Ukrainian SSR, Soviet Union.
 His mother is Ukrainian and his father is a Russian of German descent.
 Puchkov was known by the nickname Goblin or Starshiy operupolnomochenniy Goblin (Senior Operative Agent Goblin) years before he became popular as a film translator.
 At the time of his earliest public works, he worked as a police investigator for the Militsiya.
 Because of a newspaper article entitled "Goblins in Militsiya Overcoats" that rebuked the corruption of the Militsiya staff, Puchkov and his workmates began to call each other "goblins" ironically.

 Puchkov started using the pen name Goblin while sharing his experience in PC gaming-oriented magazines when writing about the video game Quake.
 He started a personal website called Goblin's Dead End (Tynu40k Goblina), which focused on Quake.
 Puchkov became a popular commentator among the Quake community, but he remained virtually unknown otherwise.

 His book Dungeon Cleaners (Санитары подземелий) was published in 1999 and quickly sold out, becoming an Internet bestseller.
 Loosely based on the game concept, the book later became the basis for the 2006 tactical role-playing video game Planet Alcatraz and its 2008 sequel developed by 1C using Skyfallen Entertainment's TheEngine.

 Political activism and propaganda

-After Russia's invasion of Ukraine in 2022 Puchkov was interviewed by radio "Комсомольская Правда", where he explained that the reason of Russia's invasion was the actions of the United States.
-He claimed that the Security Service of Ukraine is controlled completely by the CIA or that western media would deceive a hundred times more than soviet media did.
+After the Russian invasion of Ukraine started in 2022, Puchkov was interviewed by radio "Комсомольская Правда", where he explained that the reason of Russia's invasion was the actions of the United States.
+He claimed that the Security Service of Ukraine is controlled completely by the CIA.

 In March 2022, Puchkov supported Russia's military aggression against Ukraine.
 He repeatedly transmitted the main theses of Russian propaganda.
 Hence, according to some EU officials, Puchkov is responsible for supporting Russian aggressive policy that threatens Ukraine's sovereignty and independence.

+In April 2024, when asked how he feels about Ukrainians, Puchkov stated "I think that all this Nazi scum should be shot without mercy" and that "it is useless to re-educate them".
+According to him, Ukrainians were "being buried on an industrial scale" at the moment, which was, as he stated, "for their own benefit and for ours as well".
+The audience listening him applauded his words.